durrantm/chmc/README.md

-The code nd tests are in:
+The code and tests are in:

     app.js
     app.test.js